Scattering Spectra Models for Physics: Numerical Results

 \subsection{Dataset of Physical Fields}

 We use five two-dimensional physical fields to test the maximum entropy models.
-The five fields are chosen to cover a range of properties in terms of scale dependence, anisotropy, sparsity, and morphology: \begin{itemize} \item[(A)] {\it Cosmic lensing :} simulated convergence maps of gravitational lensing effects induced by the cosmological matter density fluctuations \citep{matilla2016dark, gupta2018non}. \item[(B)] {\it Dark matter:} logarithm of 2D slices of the 3D large-scale distribution of dark matter in the Universe~\citep{quijote2020}. \item[(C)] {\it 2D turbulence:} turbulence vorticity fields of incompressible 2D fluid stirred at the scale around 32 pixels, simulated from 2D Navier-Stokes equations~\citep{schneider2006coherent}. \item[(D)] {\it Magnetic turbulence:} column density of 3D isothermal magnetic-hydrodynamic (MHD) turbulent simulations~\citep{allys2019rwst}.
+The five fields are chosen to cover a range of properties in terms of scale dependence, anisotropy, sparsity, and morphology: \begin{itemize} \item[(A)] {\it Cosmic lensing :} simulated convergence maps of gravitational lensing effects induced by the cosmological matter density fluctuations \citep{matilla2016dark, gupta2018non}. \item[(B)] {\it Dark matter:} logarithm of 2D slices of the 3D large-scale distribution of dark matter in the Universe~\citep{quijote2020}.
+The logarithm allows for the filamentary cosmic web structures to stand out and thus increases the morphological diversity of our examples, which we discuss more in supplementary material~G. \item[(C)] {\it 2D turbulence:} turbulence vorticity fields of incompressible fluid stirred at the scale around 32 pixels, simulated from 2D Navier-Stokes equations~\citep{schneider2006coherent}. \item[(D)] {\it Magnetic turbulence:} column density of 3D isothermal magnetic-hydrodynamic (MHD) turbulent simulations~\citep{allys2019rwst}.
 The field is anisotropic due to a mean magnetic field in the horizontal direction. \item[(E)] {\it Anisotropic turbulence:} two-dimensional slices of a set of 3D turbulence simulations~\citep{Li_2008, Perlman_2007}.
 To create anisotropy, we have squeezed the fields along the vertical direction. \end{itemize} These simulations are sampled on a grid of 256$\times$256 pixels with periodic boundary conditions\footnote{When working without this condition, statistics can be computed by padding the images.} and normalized to have zero mean and unity standard deviation, respectively.
 Samples of each field are displayed in the first row of Fig.~\ref{fig:synthesis}.
 To clearly show the morphology of small-scale structures, we zoom in to a 128$\times$128 region.